 Marker Paper, Marker Blending Paper, and Layout/Design Paper are not recommended for this class.
 These are thin papers used by architects, landscape designers, fashion designers, and animators for quick, disposable artwork.
 They are not designed to handle the large volume of ink used in the blending process!

-Can I take Foundations and Basics at the same time?
+Can I take Foundations and other Workshop classes at the same time?

 Can I purchase just one of the weekly lessons from Marker Painting Foundations?
 I saw the _____ project and I'd love to take just that class!

 I'm sorry, the Foundations videos do not work as individual classes.
 Each project builds upon previous week and the videos frequently refer back to prior concepts and discussions.
 Selling you access to a single lesson would be like handing you half a banana bread recipe, you might make something out of it but it'd be hard.

 I'd like to purchase this month's Vanilla Livestream.
 OR...
 I'd like to purchase just last month's Livestream.
 Can I buy just one month without subscribing?

 Any access to the Vanilla Livestream sessions requires a Patreon membership, whether you want this month's lesson or anything previous.